tonyo/uncloud-playgrounds/manifests/tutorials/uncloud-create-cluster-ebebf72b/index.md

 - `NAME: machine-incv` - The unique name of the machine in the cluster; can be changed (see the [corresponding section below](#renaming-cluster-machines))
 - `STATE: Up` - The current state of the machine.
 "Up" means the machine is running and the Uncloud daemon is active.
 - `ADDRESS: 10.210.0.1/24` - The private IP address and subnet assigned to this machine in the WireGuard mesh network.
-Each machine gets its own `/24` subnet (e.g., 10.210.0.0/24, 10.210.1.0/24) from which container IP addresses are allocated.
+Each machine gets its own `/24` subnet (by default, 10.210.0.0/24, 10.210.1.0/24, etc.) from which container IP addresses are allocated.
 - `PUBLIC IP: -` - The public IP address of the machine for ingress (if configured).
 Since we used `--public-ip none`, this field is empty and shows `-`.
 - `WIREGUARD ENDPOINTS` - The network endpoints where this machine's WireGuard interface can be reached by other machines in the cluster.
 This includes both private and public IP addresses with the WireGuard port.
 - `MACHINE ID` - A unique identifier for the machine; it doesn't change throughout the lifecycle of the machine.